junagrole/ptn_reference_wiki/PtN Story/Characters/DisCity/Syndicate/SALVA/Laura.md

 ---
 tags:
-  - west_district/salva
-  - expertise/medicine
   - deceased
+  - salva
+  - medical
 short: SALVA Nurse, tortured by Ted and ultimately died
 sinner: false
 gender: Female
 birthplace:
 storyrole: background
-state: created
+state: complete
 content: character
 ---
 A nurse working at [[SALVA Hospital]].
 She got injured when [[Ted]] and the MBCC team fought with her medical team.
 Ted shoots her several times while she is lying on the ground to gather intelligence from [[Dr. Brand]].